jackyzha0/jackyzha0.github.io/content/thoughts/tools-for-thought.md

 2. As an extension, how do we organize the abundance of [information](thoughts/information.md) we have today so that it is both accessible and useful?
 3. How do we distill all the [research debt](thoughts/articles/research-debt.md) so that our ideas are easily useful to others?
 4. Can we create tools that enable [collaborative-thinking](posts/collaborative-thinking.md)?
 Is it possible to enable idea-to-idea instead of idea-to-words-to-idea?
+5. How can we make mixed media first-class?
+Allow drawing, images, and video?
+Bring back the overhead projector!

+Can we do this on a browser-level rather than just a standalone app?
+Building in curius.app-esque support, annotations, note-taking, etc. Minimize context switching

 ## On memory
 > If a tree fell and nobody remembered, did it really happen?